BLOG ・ INSIGHTS ・ TRENDS

 Well into the 20th-century shells were an acceptable form of payment in certain parts of West Africa.
 Cowry money could be used to buy livestock, slaves, and services in many parts of Asia and Africa for centuries.
 As a system of payment in a proto-globalised world it had the advantage of being a portable, secure store of value accepted across many cultures and geographies – from Benin to Beijing.

-The humble shell is an example of payments technology in a loosely connected world.
+The humble shell is an example of retail payments technology in a loosely connected world.
 Today, in a world with ever-tightening connections, retail trends are following a similar formula to take payments forward by improving security, speed and convenience.

 A brief history of firsts in payments since 1950